 In the Winter of 2019, I had an opportunity to study with David (Dave) Miller from the Miller|Hull Partnership.
 Having great enthusiasm for Latin American architecture, Dave created this course based on his years of frequent travels to South America.
 The course was very loosely structured because there was so much to be discussed, be it vernacular architecture, public housing, world affairs, or international economics.
 The research topics to be conducted by students were also open-ended, which g…

-Last year, I set out to do a research on a subcategory of Japanese homes called "9 tsubo house" under the guidance of the esteemed Ken Tadashi Oshima.
-In Japan, a tsubo is a useful measurement system that departs from the conventional, oftentimes rigid, metrics or units and instead utilizes the space equivalent of two tatami mats.
+Last year, I set out to do a research on a quasi-typology of Japanese homes called "9 tsubo houses" under the guidance of the esteemed Ken Tadashi Oshima.
+In Japan, a tsubo is a useful measurement system that departs from the conventional, oftentimes rigid and somewhat arbitrary, metrics/units; it instead utilizes the space equivalent of two tatami mats.
 This space is thought to be adequate for the body to perform the most essential task: sleep.
-If a tsubo means one person can sleep comfortably within its space, four t…
+If a tsubo means one person can sleep comfortably …